leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/virtualcensusing.md

 2. Create an ArcGIS Online web map with necessary layers, these layers can vary but at the minimum should include the Survey123 survey, perennial network, and a basemap to survey.
 3. Publish the web **map** as a web **app** on ArcGIS Online.

-To download this guide as a PDF file please [Click Here](link when it's made).
+To download this guide as a PDF file please [Click Here](link when it's made) (PDF not yet live).
 This PDF also goes into greater depth with more images to walk you through the process.